-Staff, volunteers and regular visitors are required to complete this form and pass it to Gyles Longhurst if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Paul Cross if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

-Time & date of incident:

-Who are you passing this information to?
-Name:

-Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

-Your signature: Time form completed: Date:
+Full name of child Date of Birth Class/Tutor/Form group Your name and position in school l Nature of concern/disclosure Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said. anoro, what are this own of ac and what you bard.
+Time & date of incident: Who are you passing this inform Name: nation to?
+Position: [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously] Your signature: Time form completed:

-Time form re ceived by D SL:
+Time form received by DSL:

-Action taken
+Action taken by DSL:

-Referred to .?
+Referred to?

-Attendance Lead Police Just One Number Children's Services PSA Early Help Family Focus Other
+Attendance Police Just One Children's PSA Early Help Other Lead Number Services Family Focus

 Date: Time:

-Parents infor med?
-Yes / No (If No, stat e reason)
+Parents informed?
+Yes / No (If No, state reason)

-Feedback giv ven to...?
+Feedback given to?

+r eedback given to!

-Pastoral team Teach er Ch ild Pers on who recorde d disclosure
+Pastoral team Teacher Child Person who recorded disclosure

-Further Actio e.g. School to i ily Support Proces s, assessment bj y Children's Sei rvices
+Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

-Full name: DSL Signatu Date: re:
+Full name: DSL Signature:

+Date: